Our New AWANA Club year began on Wednesday, September 14

 how to help your child with awana

 Memorizing Scripture for sections is a huge part of Awana.
 Help kids practice their verses every day to hide God’s word in their hearts! • You can record your child saying their memory verse and email, FB, or text it to their leader.
 Have your child give you their leader’s contact information if you would like to do this. • Do the study with your child together or separately and talk about it. • SPARKS: There is a CD in the back of the book.
 Listen to this in the car, at home, or wherever. • T&T: There are parent pages available.
-Ask one of the commanders Christina or Sarah and we will be happy to get them to you!
+Ask our Commander Lisa or Family Ministry Pastor Jason and we will be happy to get them to you!
 Your child also has numerous sections that involve asking you questions. • For more information about Awana go to their website: awana.org

 If Ludington schools or after school activites are closed due to weather, AWANA is cancelled.